IntelligentMap/Cartographer/PLUGIN-GUIDE.md

 Everyone's tastes are different, but it's important to be consistent with whatever conventions you choose for your plugin.

 For a good starting point, check out [Airbnb JavaScript Guide](https://github.com/airbnb/javascript).
-Leaflet follows pretty much the same conventions except for using smart tabs (hard tabs for indentation, spaces for alignment) and putting a space after the `function` keyword.
+Cartographer follows pretty much the same conventions except for using smart tabs (hard tabs for indentation, spaces for alignment) and putting a space after the `function` keyword.